 I finally break down and take Dwyane Wade here at 12.
 The rest of my draft now becomes centered on a shorter term approach than it would if I took any one else in the first round.
 Wade is about to turn 31 this season, but should be good for three more seasons.
 Middle round guys like Paul Pierce, Tim Duncan, Kevin Garnett and Steve Nash are all feasible and more valuable guys for this Wade-led team.

 It’s hard to pass on Wade at PICK 12, but if you really don’t like the approach of trying to win a championship the first couple years (I think that is foolish, but that’s another topic for another day), you could go with a number of guys that offer better long-term potential than Wade: Paul Millsap, Serge Ibaka, Stephen Curry and Josh Smith, to name the most potent.
 We’ll look at them in the round two evaluations, closing out Wade with pick 12.

 12) Dwyane Wade, PG/SG, Miami…

-Tags: Brooklyn Nets Chicago Bulls Cleveland Cavaliers Featured Los Angeles Clippers Los Angeles Lakers Miami Heat Minnesota Timberwolves NBA Fantasy Basketball Oklahoma City Thunder Philadelphia 76ers Portland Trail Blazers
+Tags: Brooklyn Nets Chicago Bulls Cleveland Cavaliers Los Angeles Clippers Los Angeles Lakers Miami Heat Minnesota Timberwolves NBA Fantasy Basketball Oklahoma City Thunder Philadelphia 76ers Portland Trail Blazers